mchomem/EasyWorklogJira/README.md

 ![Setup Jira Queries](Docs/Images/setup-jira-queries.png)

-NOTE: There is no configuration for JQL, the default query value is:
+NOTE: If no JQL is specified, the default value is assumed:

 `sprint in openSprints() AND assignee = currentUser() ORDER BY created DESC`